zeromq/czmq/README.md

     //  Receive a zmsg message from the actor.
 Returns NULL if the actor
     //  was interrupted before the message could be received, or if there
     //  was a timeout on the actor.
-    //  The caller is responsible for destroying the return value when finished with it.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zmsg_t *
         zactor_recv (zactor_t *self);